10% off for first time customers! Use code “daytrypfirst” at checkout.

 Semaglutide (Ozempic/Wegovy) – GLP-1 Hormone Mimic

 Semaglutide is a GLP-1 receptor agonist, which means it mimics a natural hormone that regulates appetite and blood sugar.
 It “works by mimicking a hormone called GLP-1 that targets areas of the brain that regulate appetite and food intake”.
 In simple terms, semaglutide helps you feel full sooner and for longer by enhancing satiety signals and slowing gastric emptying (the rate at which your stomach empties).
 This leads to reduced hunger and calorie intake.
-Semaglutide was originally developed for type 2 diabetes (under the brand Ozempic®) because it also stimulates insulin release and lowers blood sugar spikes.
+Semaglutide was originally developed for type 2 diabetes (under the brand name Ozempic®) because it also stimulates insulin secretion and reduces blood sugar spikes.
 At a higher dose (branded as Wegovy®), it’s approved specifically for weight management.
 Unlike stimulant diet pills, semaglutide’s effect is hormonal and metabolic – it curbs appetite without speeding up your heart.

 Phentermine – Stimulant Appetite Suppressant